The 4 Secrets Of Running The Perfect Alumni Event

 - A hands-on workshop or networking event to provide sought-after skills or connections.

-Ideally, you should be providing your alumni with an experience that they would not be able to have anywhere else, or that gives them real, tangible benefit.
+Ideally, you should be providing your alumni with an experience that they would not be able to have anywhere else and gives them a real, tangible benefit.

-You should also always keep in mind whether you can expand your event to include their own networks in the event (family, friends etc.), so that your alumni feel more open to attending and sharing the experience.
-Take a step back and think that these are busy people.
-In most cases, they are building their careers and their families and trying to enjoy an active social life, to travel and so on.
+Keep in mind whether you can expand your event to include your alumni’s personal networks in the event (family, friends etc.), so that they feel more open to attending and sharing the experience.
+These are busy people who are building their careers, families and trying to enjoy an active social life.

 It is essential that you have the correct contact information to invite the relevant guests to your event, and to promote the event through the various social media channels.

-Your promotional materials should all be very clear and to the point, with very direct and concise language and a good, simple, yet engaging design.
-Your alumni should immediately see the value of attending FOR THEM, over and above the obvious chance to reconnect with old acquaintances.
+Your promotional materials should all be very clear, with concise language and a simple yet engaging design.
+These alumni should immediately see the value of attending for them, above the obvious chance to reconnect with old acquaintances.

-If you use a good alumni engagement platform, this element should be simple as your contact information will be updated and it is easy to segment your contacts and promote your event directly via the platform.
+If you use a good alumni engagement platform, like GradEngage, this element is simple as your contact information will be updated, and it is easy to segment your contacts and promote your event directly via the platform.

 Do not underestimate the need for personal follow-up in the days following the event.
 Every interaction should lead to another in order to scale your long-term engagement goals.
-Try to be as personal as possible, a group email doesn’t cut it when it comes to building a relationship.
+Try to be as personal as possible and focus on building a relationship.

-Start planning as early as possible and make sure to go through this checklist so you don’t miss out on this great opportunity to engage your alumni!
+Start planning as early as possible and go through this checklist so you don’t miss out on this opportunity to engage and connect authentically to your alumni.